How to contribute to xPack OpenOCD

-This page is designed for developers who plan to contribute new features or fix bugs in the xPack OpenOCD project and provides documentation on how to build and test the package.
+This page is designed for developers who intend to contribute new features or resolve bugs within the xPack OpenOCD project and provides documentation on building and testing the package.

 The xPack Build Box

-The build scripts in this project use the xPack Build Box (XBB)
+The build scripts in this project utilise the xPack Build Box (XBB)

 tools, which require the usual native development tools